toneloc/stable-channels/README.md

 To run this demo,  you will need Rust installed.
 You must also be connected to the internet to use Mutinynet for testing.

+Using a fresh Ubuntu?
+You may need to install OpenSSL libraries. `sudo apt-get install -y pkg-config libssl-dev` and `curl`.

 Clone the repo and open it in **two windows**.

 #### Steps: